 Risk#

 Cloud risk management is the process of identifying, assessing, and controlling risks in modern hybrid cloud environments throughout the lifecycle of cloud relationships.
 The adoption of different types of clouds (IaaS, PaaS, SaaS) and the lack of visibility into the services and environments provided by CSPs make risk management under the shared responsibility model complex, which is also part of third-party risk management (TPRM).
-Risk assessments may also vary depending on the form of cloud deployment—private cloud, public cloud, or hybrid cloud.
+Risk assessments may vary depending on the form of cloud deployment—private cloud, public cloud, or hybrid cloud.

 Key activities in risk identification include: